 Variations

 This sauce is just 4 ingredients, so there isn't a lot that you can adapt.
 However, there are a few things you could add in.
-If you didn't mind chopping some ingredients, then some crushed garlic and grated ginger mixed in can add lots of extra flavour and some freshness.
+If you didn't mind chopping some ingredients, then some crushed garlic and grated ginger mixed in can add lots of extra flavor and some freshness.

 You don't just have to use this as a dipping sauce, as it works really well with noodles and stir fries too.
 Why not try our Easy Vegetable Stir Fry, Lamb Stir Fry or Air Fryer Chinese Noodles?